cagerton/nail-salon/README.md

 Security vulnerabilities are extremely common in core image libraries such as [libpng](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=libpng), [libjpeg](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=libjpeg), or [libexif](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=libexif).
 These percolate up to image processing libraries and utilities such as [ImageMagick](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=imagemagick), [GraphicsMagick](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=graphicsmagick), [libvips](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=libvips).
 When it comes time to handle images in a NodeJS application, your main options are to use libraries that wrap the command line tools or native modules which use the error-prone libraries.
-Command line wrappers introduce fun opportunities for [command injection](https://snyk.io/vuln/npm:gm) attacks and native modules carry all kinds of baggage around install time compilation or whatever prebuilds happen to be available.
+Command line wrappers introduce fun opportunities for [command injection](https://snyk.io/vuln/npm:gm) attacks and native modules carry all kinds of baggage around buid steps vs prebuilds.
 Even supposing you manage to keep on top of known vulnerabilities, it's probably a good idea to think about various forms of isolation and sandboxing to mitigate unknown ones as well.
 This gets complex quickly and tends to be quite platform specific.

 NailSalon avoids most common image processing vulnerabilities by using libraries that were written in a memory safe language and applies robust, platform agnostic sandboxing by running in a WebAssembly VM with limited surface area.

+## Changes

+### 0.2.(tbd)
+* Fixes scale_dimensions for extremely narrow images
+* Add support for cropping, quality controls, and additional interface options through `convert(...)`
+* Deprecate `scale_and_orient`, which is now implemented using `convert(...)`
+* Switch to using `serde_wasm_bindgen` and manual TypeScript types + helpers
+* Adds additional build steps using `build.sh` to support the extra TypeScript
+* Introduces the `ImageWorkerPool` which supports concurrent workers and execution limits

 ## Typical usage
 ```typescript